 There’s a lot more I could say about this–about how it’s easier to sit down and get things done when you’ve broken larger projects into smaller tasks that you know you can complete in short periods of time, and how you can schedule tasks so that the most taxing things are done during your high energy periods of the day and week, and the easier tasks are left for your lower energy times.
 We’ve spent the whole month of October strategizing around this in the 40 Hour Teacher Workweek Club, and procrastination has been the entire focus of our work this past week.
 We’re doing do a deep dive into the six common causes of procrastination for teachers and figuring out how to address them.

 If you’re not a member but you’d like more support around procrastination, productivity, and time management, I have a really cool opportunity for you.
-The club is going to be opening to new members again soon–December 26-January 4th—and I’m offering 20 scholarships to teachers who might not otherwise be able to afford to join.
+The club is going to open to new members from June 28-July 7, 2017.

 In case you’re not already familiar, The 40 Hour Teacher Workweek Club provides professional development on productivity to educators who want to focus on what REALLY matters, both in and outside of the classroom.